 Wix.com Review – The Flexible Website Builder

-The visually impressive layouts are designed for businesses, restaurants, online stores and artists such as musicians and photographers.
+The visually impressive layouts are designed for small businesses, restaurants, online stores and artists such as musicians and photographers.
 They are optimized for mobile devices and can be spiced up with one of the numerous apps available from the Wix App Market.

 Wix is available for free for as long as you want, but if you require professional features like your own domain name or priority support, you can choose from one of their five premium plans ranging from “Connect Domain” to “VIP (only US)”.

 Does their success really reflect the quality of their website builder?
 Let’s find out in detail what makes Wix so special.